xdenser/knockout-component/README.md

 knockout-component
 ==================

-Proposal of simple reusable components for knockoutjs
+Proposal of simple reusable components for knockoutjs (knockout > 2.1.0 needed)

-See this [fiddle](http://jsfiddle.net/YdK6k/) on how to use.
+See this simple [fiddle](http://jsfiddle.net/YdK6k/1/) on how to use or that [fiddle](http://jsfiddle.net/fURk7/2/) for nested components and data transformation.

 Component is just combination of ViewModel and Template.